Greenwich Protective Order Violations

 Civil Restraining Orders

 When someone believes they are being stalked, threatened, or otherwise put in fear for their safety by a family or household member, they may seek a restraining order from a civil court under C.G.S. §46b-15.
-This is sometimes referred to in Greenwich as a “relief from abuse” order.
+This is sometimes referred to in Greenwich as a “relief from abuse” order, and violations can result in serious penalties.
 In many cases, these orders last for one year.

 Civil Protection Orders